-Evaluation of Georgia’s Pre-K Program (2013).
-Researchers at the FPG Child Development Institute at the University of North Carolina at Chapel Hill began a study to measure the impact of Georgia’s Pre-K Program.
-The report from the first year of the study is available here.
+Evaluation of Georgia’s Pre-K Program.
+Researchers at the FPG Child Development Institute at the University of North Carolina at Chapel Hill are currently conducting a series of longitudinal studies that measure the impact of Georgia’s Pre-K Program.
+Reports and summaries from the studies are found here.

 Research Related to the Georgia State Advisory Council.
 With grant funding from the U.S. Department of Health and Human Services, the Georgia State Advisory Council on Early Childhood Education and Care (now part of the Georgia Children’s Cabinet) commissioned several studies relating to services for Georgia’s children and families.
 The final reports from these studies are available here.

 Customer Service Survey.
 DECAL contracted with Georgia State University to conduct a customer satisfaction survey in spring 2012.
 The report detailing the 2012 findings is available here.
 A similar survey will be conducted in late spring 2013.

 Evaluations of the Summer Transition Program (2010-2012).
 Beginning in summer 2010, DECAL has implemented a Pre-K Summer Transition Program.
 Evaluations of the first two years of the Summer Transition Program are available here.